ljiro/SoilScan-api/README.md

 ##### 🔧 Features
-- Receives payloads from a client react app and returns Texture predictions and Fertilizer recommendations.
+- Receives payloads from a client-side react application and returns Texture predictions and Fertilizer recommendations

 - Setup in a Docker container for fast deployment and scaling